 He recently represented Fannie Mae and Freddie Mac in the purchase by the US Department of Treasury of $13.5 billion of GSE securities backed by a portfolio of bonds, and bond liquidity and credit enhanced multistate pooled single family and multifamily transactions of $8 billion, the major successful US initiatives dealing with the recent housing crisis.
 For both programs, Les drafted many of the template documents and assisted in overseeing program implementation.
 These transactions involved nearly 100 state and local governmental issuers.

 Les assisted Silverstein Properties in the $1.6 billion financing of 3 World Trade Center involving three (3) separate layers of debt and complicated security provisions, including a partial backstop guarantee from The Port Authority of New York and New Jersey, as well as blending bond and CMBS structuring into one transaction.
 This was the largest unrated tax-exempt transaction ever done, where he represented large mutual funds, real estate funds, and opportunity funds.
+He had a similar role in the American Dream retail/entertainment project in New Jersey - planned to be one of the largest retail centers in the country.

 He is experienced in the securitization of pools of unrated tax-exempt multifamily housing bonds.
 He worked on nearly 50 bond financings aggregating to approximately $1.8 billion of tax-exempt and taxable bonds for the New York City Housing Development Corporation.
 Les was also involved in the state of Connecticut’s first issuance of residual interest bonds and New York state’s first variable rate, multimodal financing.
 He also handled the following unique transactions in New York: the largest multifamily pooled financing; the first take-out financing of a bankruptcy project; all of the transitional housing facilities for the homeless, and the first two bond bank deals.